 Mid North Coast advocates found that the region was one of the few in NSW that did not have a community legal centre that could ensure disadvantaged people (including people with a disability) get fair access to justice.
 DA advocates worked over a number of years with local groups to research the legal need and gather relevant evidence to show that a community legal centre should be based on the Mid North Coast.

 In 2010 the Commonwealth and NSW governments offered funds to establish a community legal centre.
 Disability Advocacy NSW was the successful applicant in an open tender and the doors of the new Mid North Coast Community Legal Centre opened in mid 2011.
 To reflect the diversity of the services it provided and the alliance between legal and non-legal advocacy Disability Advocacy NSW changed its name to Advocacy Law Alliance Inc and registered the business names Mid North Coast Community Legal Centre and Disability Advocacy NSW.

 ALA operates in the regional and rural areas of the Hunter, Mid North Coast, Central West, Nepean-Blue Mountains, Central Coast and New England, Western NSW and Far West regions of New South Wales, Australia.
 The service geographicly covers around two thirds of NSW.
 ALA has offices in Newcastle, Paramatta/Windsor, Port Macquarie, Tamworth, Armidale, Coffs Harbour, Taree, Dubbo, Broken Hill, Bathurst and Armidale.

-ALA is a not- for- profit group which receives funding from the Commonwealth and State Attorney Generals Departments, Legal Aid, Commonwealth Department of Families, Housing, Community Services and Indigenous Affairs and NSW Department of Family & Community Services.
+ALA is a not- for- profit group which receives funding from the Commonwealth and State Attorney Generals Departments, Legal Aid NSW, Commonwealth Department of Social Services and NSW Department of Family & Community Services.